Chrissweir/API-Project-for-Data-Representation-and-Querying/README.md

 This dataset was received in Comma Separated Values (CSV) format, and was downloaded from https://data.gov.ie/dataset/dublin-wheel-chair-access-guide.
 The CSV file contains 814 rows, the first being a header row with the names of each field.
-There are seven values on each line, which are as follows:
+There are six values on each line, which are as follows:

-> * **id**: The id of the row // primary key?
 > * **Venue**: The name of the venue // primary key?
 > * **Address1**: The first part of the venue address
 > * **Address2**: The second part of the venue address